What I Do

 I work with people struggling with any of the issues listed above, but these are some things I’m particularly passionate about:

-• Gender-affirming care - If you’re trans, genderqueer, non-binary, agender, questioning, or otherwise not cisgender, you are welcome here!
-I’m knowledgeable about gender issues and will respect your name, gender identity, and pronouns, even if they’re different from what’s on your legal documents.
+• Gender-affirming care - If you’re trans, genderqueer, non-binary, agender, questioning, or otherwise not cisgender, welcome!
+I love supporting clients who are dealing with gender issues, from people who are just starting to ask questions to those who have fully transitioned — and everywhere in between.
+I’m a member of WPATH and am knowledgeable about gender and the transition process.
+I will respect your name, gender identity, and pronouns, even if they’re different from what’s on your legal documents.
 I also write letters of support for clients seeking gender-affirming medical treatment.

 • Affirmation of alternative sexualities - If you’re LGBTQ, on the ace/aro spectrum, non-monogamous, kinky, or doing something else that might confuse your grandma, you’re in the right place.
 I’m not a certified sex therapist, but I am a sex nerd, and I love working with clients who are forging their own sexual paths.